Dahlia is a genus of tuberous-rooted herbs in the family of Asteraceae, native to Central America and South America.

 Interesting facts about Dahlia

-Dahlias in USA
+Dahlias in the United States

 In 1913, the city officials of Seattle declared the Dahlia to be its official flower.
 There is nowhere better to see them than the Volunteer Park Dahlia Garden where they are in full bloom during August.